SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Select_Container.jpg)

 Note: What a conatiner is depend son the individual source system you have selected.
-The following examples can show what a container can be for the common source systems a Replication FLow supports:
+The following examples can show what a container can be for the common source systems a Replication Flow supports:

 - In case of a database source system, a container is the database schema in which the source data sets are accessible (e.g. SAP HANA Cloud or Microsoft Azure SQL etc.)